Amazon fires spark European rift at G7 over Mercosur trade deal | DW | 24.08.2019

 EU nations take sides over Mercosur deal

-Ahead of the G7 summit's first day on Saturday, Macron had called for the attendees to hold emergency talks on the fires, and he addressed the topic again in a national address on Saturday as political leaders arrived in Biarritz for the summit.
+Ahead of the G7 summit's first day on Saturday, Macron had called for the attendees to hold emergency talks on the fires, and he touched on the topic again in a national address on Saturday as political leaders arrived in Biarritz for the summit.

 The president of the European Council, Donald Tusk, backed Macron's position in a press conference during the G7 meeting.